-Two short pieces (approx. 2-cm) of Latex tubing connect the catalyst tube to the two syringes.
-The syringe on the left contains the reagent gas mixture ready to be passed through the catalyst.
-The plunger of the receiver syringe (right) must be able to move freely in the syringe barrel because it should move outward on its own as the plunger of the reactant syringe is pushed inward.
+Using clamps to create a hands-free assembled apparatus is useful when reaction times are on the order of minutes rather than seconds, or when heat is used such as in the hot sand bath assembly pictured earlier.
+Two short pieces (approx. 2 cm) of tubing connect the catalyst tube to the two syringes.
+One syringe contains the reagent gas mixture ready to be passed through the catalyst.
+The plunger of the receiver syringe must be able to move freely in the syringe barrel because it should move outward on its own as the plunger of the reactant syringe is pushed inward.

+Useful hint: Pull the plunger of the receiver syringe slightly outward so that the rubber seal is not resting on the bottom of the barrel - this allows the initial outward movement of the plunger to commence at a lower positive pressure.
 Two ring stands and clamps hold the two syringes in the appropriate position above the burner's flame.
 The clamps should not hold the syringes tightly and must allow for free rotation of the syringes and catalyst tube for even heating.
 With some experience, we have found that it is easier to hold the syringes with one's hands instead of using a ring stand.